-March 14th honors the mathematical constant and irrational Pi equation.
-Pi Day is happening on Wednesday and it’s a fun celebration!
+March 14th honors the mathematical constant and irrational Pi equation and it’s a fun celebration!

 What Is Pi?